 150 Rs. per person per meal (lunch/dinner)

-If you want to experience something special and beyond usual; Tukchu Homestay is a perfect place for you!
+If you want to experience something special and beyond usual; Tukchu Homestay in Leh is a perfect place for you!

 P.S.
 All opinions are my own and anecdotes are straight from my heart.
 I make or share recommendations genuinely based on my personal experience and to enhance the travel experience for my readers.